fullstack-solutions/video-recorder-nodejs/README.md

-# Synopticon-Video-Recorder
+# Video-Recorder
-Can select and record video feeds.
-Also communicates with Synopticon via WAMP to remotely start and stop recordings
+Can select and record video feeds. remotely start and stop recordings

 Requires NPM and FFMPEG to be installed and setup.